-Katherine Wagner: Divorcing couples should keep in mind that filing a bankruptcy petition during divorce proceedings will delay the divorce due to the imposition of the automatic stay, which “stays” or stops all court proceedings including the divorce.
+Katherine Wagner: Divorcing couples should keep in mind that filing a bankruptcy petition with a bankruptcy attorney during divorce proceedings will delay the divorce due to the imposition of the automatic stay, which “stays” or stops all court proceedings including the divorce.

 VB: How does a couple know whether to file jointly or as individuals?

 KW: I can answer this one.
-Couples need to first consider what sort of working relationship they have – obviously they are having problems in their marriage if they are contemplating divorce.
+Couples need to first consider what sort of working relationship they have – obviously, they are having problems in their marriage if they are contemplating divorce.
+At this point, they should consult with a divorce lawyer.
 If the couple can communicate civilly and together as a team, they can consider filing a bankruptcy petition jointly.

 VB: What should a couple consider when trying to figure out whether to file Chapter 7 bankruptcy or Chapter 13 bankruptcy?